Deadpool, Cable, X-Force, more - the top creations of Rob Liefeld

 Although there was an X-Force before Liefeld took over New Mutants (Google it!), it's Liefeld's take on this team of Xavier's School drop-outs that made a mark in 1991.
 Though the team's concept was later officially expanded to be the X-Men's black-ops assassin squad, that darker edge was something Liefeld baked into X-Force from day one.

-Liefeld's original take on the team holds up well - a group of mutants taking a more realistic approach to the ideal of X-Men founder Charles Xavier's dream.
+Liefeld's original take on the team holds up well - a group of mutants taking a more pragmatic and proactive approach to the ideals of X-Men founder Charles Xavier's dream.
 Like some sort of mutated version of SE Hinton's The Outsiders, the Xavier drop-outs adopted 'tough' looks under Cable's watch, and the rebellious actions to match.
 They even became so rebellious they kicked Cable out.

-From one perspective, you could say after 100 New Mutants issues stuck as perpetual students, never graduating to becoming full X-Men as was promised, these teen mutants took it upon themselves to graduate and become an X-Men-esque team of their own with X-Force.
+You could say after 100 New Mutants issues stuck as perpetual students, never advancing to full X-Men status as promised, these teen mutants took it upon themselves to graduate and become an X-Men-esque team of their own with X-Force.

 Prophet